Blackstrap molasses is a byproduct of sugar production.

 It’s boiled two more times to create blackstrap, which is even thicker and darker than regular molasses and characterized by a bitter taste.

 Because it’s boiled three times, blackstrap molasses is more nutrient-dense than other types of molasses, which explains why it has recently gained popularity as a supplement.

 People often use it as a sweetener, spread, or topping for yogurt or oatmeal.
-Although it’s also a popular home remedy for anemia, arthritis, stress, PMS symptoms, and blood sugar spikes, few of these remedies are supported by science.
+Although it’s also a popular home remedy for anemia, arthritis, stress, PMS symptoms, and blood sugar spikes, few of these uses are supported by science.

-Therefore, you may want to know whether using blackstrap as a sweetener or supplement is healthy after all.
+Therefore, you may want to know whether using blackstrap molasses as a sweetener or supplement is healthy after all.

 Here are 6 science-based benefits of blackstrap molasses.

 - Calories: 60